pmarsh-scottlogic/JavaTraining/src/main/java/com/example/demo/security/Securitydoc.md

 Upon the port receiving the request, we bypass `HttpSecurity`\* (having configured it to not secure this endpoint), and the request hits the endpoint.

 To check the user's credentials, we look to `AuthenticationManager`\* (which we configured at the start).
-We call its `authenticate()`\* method, passing it a `new UsernameAndPasswordAuthenticationToken`\*, with usernames and passwords taken from the request.
+We call its `authenticate()`\* method, passing it a `new UsernameAndPasswordAuthenticationToken`\*, with the username and password taken from the request.
 It does some black box Spring magic ✨ to determine if this is a real user.
 If this fails, we return an *unauthorised* status.
 If it succeeds, we call on our `jwtTokenUtil` class to generate us a JWT and send it back to the client.

 ### Authorised User Accesses API